mohankoli/mohan-front-end-developer-course/node/helmet-js.md

 ---

 ## 3. CORS (Cross-Origin Resource Sharing)
-Controls which origins are allowed to make browser-based requests.
+CORS controls which origins (websites/domains) are allowed to send requests to your server from the browser.
 NOT a security measure against XSS/CSRF, but prevents unauthorized browser fetch.

 ```js